Staying Ahead in Real Estate: Tracking the Latest Industry Trends

 Trend 5: Increased Accessibility to Risky Home-Buying Alternatives

 This year, the "no risk, no reward" tagline will take center stage in the home-buying arena.
-Let's examine some of the risky ways you'll be able to purchase a home in 2023:
+Let's examine some of the risky ways you'll be able to purchase a home:

 A rent-to-own deal is one where an individual agrees to rent a real estate property for a stipulated period.
 Once this timeline elapses, they'll automatically become owners.
 Note that this period could range from several months to years.